Can Pool Heaters Explode? Safety Guide & Prevention Tips

 - Test safety shutoffs monthly by turning the heater on and off to ensure controls respond properly

-- Replace aging components before they fail, particularly gas valves, thermostats, and pressure switches older than 10 years
+- Replace aging components before they fail, particularly gas valves, thermostats, and pressure switches according to manufacturer replacement schedules and component condition assessments

 - Ensure adequate ventilation in enclosed installations and never block air intakes or exhaust vents